zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 };
 ```

-This is noticably simpler to write, and can be a useful way of saving flash space for memory-constrained devices.
+This is noticeably simpler to write, and can be a useful way of saving flash space for memory-constrained devices.

 #### Additional example: corne